NeilBINGOHIT/fss16HnB/read/3/README.md

 2. Effectiveness of GQM+ approach
 The paper offers a list of industries that have adopted the GQM+ paradigm but it might make more impact on the readers if the authors had provided supporting data of the effectiveness of the method.

-3. User side mistakes between linking goals and sub-goals
+3. User lacking knowldege of linking goals and strategies
 The paper also fails to point out the importance of determining goals and strategies.
 Mentioning a list of heuristics or defining who should be responsible for coming up with the correct and effective goals and strategies would help new engineers to pick up this method.
-The model is more likely to fail, when a person with a weak understanding of the links between the goals and strategies takes charge.
+The model is more likely to fail, when a person taking charge has a weak understanding of the links between the goals and strategies.